NikitaGubanov0/ffcv_presentation/README.md

   cd ffcv-object-detection-example

-3. Run the object detection script:
+3. Run the ipynb file.

-  python object_detection.py

-The script will display the input image with detected objects outlined by boundi
+If you are using Google Colab simply do !wget